 - Select the layer

 - Press CTRL+A

 - Click Align vertical centers and Align vertical centers

 - Press CTRL+D

-You can do all those things in just three seconds or even less.
+You can do all those things in just a few seconds.
 It is recommended to use keyboard shortcuts to save time and work effectively.